mkbt/django_quick/readme.txt

 * Edit fig.yml to suit.

-# Build Docker images
-* Run 'fig build'.
+* Build Docker images.
+Run 'fig build'.

-# Create containers
-* Run 'fig up'.
+* Create containers.
+Run 'fig up'.

-# In a temporary container run init.
-* Run 'fig run --rm app bash /init.sh'.
+* In a temporary container run init script.
+Run 'fig run --rm app bash /init.sh'.

-# Start the service containers
-* Run 'fig start'.
+* Start the service containers.
+Run 'fig start'.

 The app should be up at the port specified in the fig.yml